Lucera Castle

 The castle of Lucera is a castle located in the municipality of Lucera, in the province of Foggia, southern Italy, dating back to the 13th century.
 Currently only remnants of the castle and its walls are left.

 History

-The construction of the castle was commissioned by Frederick II, Holy Roman Emperor following his decision to lead the Saracens rebels of Sicily in the town of Lucera, thus attempting to pacify the situation.
+The construction of the castle was commissioned by Frederick II, Holy Roman Emperor following his decision to relocate the Saracen rebels of Sicily in the town of Lucera.